Student Questions

 To whom does the Student Code of Conduct apply and when does it apply?

-The Student Code of Conduct applies to all students who are admitted, enrolled, or registered for any College program, regardless of the medium of the program, or degree-seeking status, or when not enrolled or registered for a particular term, who is eligible to enroll in future terms without seeking readmission.
+The Student Code of Conduct applies to all students who have been admitted, enrolled, or registered in any program offered by the College, irrespective of the format of the program (e.g., online or in-person), their status as degree-seeking students, or their enrollment status in a specific academic term, provided they remain eligible to enroll in subsequent terms without the need for reapplication.

-The Student Code of Conduct shall apply to a student's conduct even if the student withdraws from any or all courses while a conduct matter is pending.
-More information regarding the College's scope can be found under the Student Code of Conduct Policy Section II(A).
+The Code remains applicable to a student’s conduct even if the student withdraws from some or all courses while a conduct issue is still under investigation.
+Additional details regarding the College's jurisdiction can be found in Policy Section II(A) of the Student Code of Conduct Policy.

 I just received an email notification from Student Rights and Responsibilities.
 What is it?

-Under the Dean of Holistic Student Support, the office of Student Rights and Responsibilities receives incident reports.
-After careful assessment of the submitted incident report, the office Student Rights and Responsibilities may administer potential charge(s) for allegedly violating the Rules of Conduct listed in the Student Code of Conduct.
-Staff will communicate with students via their official College email account.
-The initial email will likely state the date and time of the preliminary meeting with the staff member.
-All meetings occur online, unless otherwise requested by the student.
+Under the oversight of the Assistant Vice President of Holistic Student Support, the office for Student Rights and Responsibilities is responsible for receiving incident reports.
+Following a thorough evaluation of the submitted report, the office may issue charge(s) if there is sufficient basis to suggest a potential violation of the Rules of Conduct as outlined in the Student Code of Conduct.
+Notifications and official communications are sent to students via their designated College email accounts.
+The initial correspondence typically specifies the date and time for a preliminary meeting with a staff member.
+Unless the student requests an alternative arrangement, all meetings are conducted in an online format.

 What happens if I don’t make an appointment or skip my appointment?